liferay/clay/CONTRIBUTING.md

 # have been properly updated in the package.json.
 ncu '/@clayui/' -u

+# If you don't want to install `npm-check-updates` as a global package,
+# you can also use this command
+# npx npm-check-updates '/@clayui/' -u

 # Run source formatter
 #
 # Often this will also update other files other than `package.json`